 Treatwell however, is a fair company.
 Ok, they take 35% on first bookings but only a 2% fee once the client has been already.
 They are paying for Adwords, so it’s only to be expected that they would charge so high because AdWords can cost around £1-5 per click!

 Whenever someone joins our team, I always tell them that most of their job is telling people exactly what to do and warning people what not to do!

 We laminate the aftercare advice for clients to read while drying and place warnings in the spray tan booth (e.g. don’t touch the walls, don’t go on the floor in your bare feet).

 It’s our job to make sure our clients know EXACTLY what to do every time they come into the salon

 If someone has a problem with how the tan turned out, then offer to fix it for them for free and don’t make a fuss about it.
 It’s just good business to be kind and helpful.

-Feedback can surprisingly be good thing to you improve your service, but bear in mind that sometimes spray tan just doesn’t work out on certain skin types – either way, it happens to all of us, so it’s best to be light-hearted and do your best to fix it for them.
+Feedback can surprisingly be a good thing to improve your service, but bear in mind that sometimes spray tan just doesn’t work out on certain skin types – either way, it happens to all of us, so it’s best to be light-hearted and do your best to fix it for them.